 Administration of medicines

-Non-emergency medication – This must be handed in to the Office and is administered there under the supervision of the a First Aider.
+Non-emergency medication – This must be handed to the First Aider in the Medical Room and is administered there under the supervision of the a First Aider.
 All students are encouraged to administer their own medication but, if necessary, the First Aider will help students take their medication safely.
 No child under 16 should be given medicines without their parent’s written consent.
-Non-emergency medication brought in for one day may be collected by the student from the Office at the end of the day.
+Non-emergency medication brought in for one day may be collected by the student from the Medical Room at the end of the day.

 The student should come to the Medical Room when he needs to take their medication.

 All students with medical conditions have easy access to their emergency medication.

 Students should carry their asthma inhalers, insulin and adrenaline pens.
 These should be clearly named.